pbailis/bailis.org-blog/_posts/2013-05-28-non-blocking-transactional-atomicity.md

 #### Existing Techniques: Locks, Entity Groups, and "Fuck-it Mode"

 The state of the art in transactional multi-object update typically uses one of three strategies.

-First, you can use locks to update multiple items at once.
+ * You can use locks to update multiple items at once.
 Grab write locks on update and read locks for reads and you'll ensure transactional atomicity.
-However, in a distributed environment, the possibility of partial failure and network latency means locking can lead to a Bad Time&trade;.<sup><a class="no-decorate" href="#lock-note">2</a></sup> Second, you can co-locate distributed objects you'd like to update together.
+However, in a distributed environment, the possibility of partial failure and network latency means locking can lead to a Bad Time&trade;.<sup><a class="no-decorate" href="#lock-note">2</a></sup>

+ * You can co-locate distributed objects you'd like to update together.
 This strategy (often called ["entity groups"](http://www.cidrdb.org/cidr2011/Papers/CIDR11_Paper32.pdf)) makes transactional atomicity easy: locking on a single machine is fast and not subject to the problems of distributed locking under partial failure and network latency.
 Unfortunately, this solution impacts data layout and distribution and does not work well for data that is not easily partitioned (social networks, anyone?).

-Finally, you can use "fuck-it mode," whereby you simultaneously update all keys without any concurrency control and hope readers observe transactional atomicity.
+ * You can use "fuck-it mode," whereby you simultaneously update all keys without any concurrency control and hope readers observe transactional atomicity.
 This final option is remarkably common: it scales well and is applicable to any system, but it doesn't provide any atomicity